 From Post Rock to Progressive Metal (or Djent, if you must) to even letting Tosin Abasi’s strong jazz influence come through.
 They bring genres together without forcing it.
 These guys know how to make a 180 without making you feel like you’ve just been slapped in the face.
-What is a really heavy will just as soon drop you off in the middle of nowhere.
+What is really heavy will just as soon drop you off in the middle of nowhere.
 These guys aren’t just out to showcase their technical ability.
 We already know the guys can shred.
 Normally when you have a band that is this proficient at playing that’s what they put in the spotlight.
 But how far can technicality creatively take you?
-What the band have done so well, including here on The Joy of Motion, is not try to wow you with their skills.
+What the band has done so well, including here on The Joy of Motion, is not to try to wow you with their skills.
 They let the atmosphere take that weight and boy does it hold up.

-I tend to worry about an album that proceeds something mind blowing.
+I tend to worry about an album that proceeds something mind-blowing.
 How can these guys possibly follow up something like Weightless?
 The Joy of Motion, if nothing else, is a formidable force.
 Tracks like Lippincott take you to an erratic place, somewhere at the dawn of time.
 Another Year is almost pure jazz.
-It’s very light and doesn’t see as much of the heavy tone.
+It’s very light and doesn’t see as much of a heavy tone.
 Tooth and Claw is the antithesis of that and starts off with a crunchy riff and slows back down.
 But don’t lull off, because it ends with a punch.
-Crescent starts off almost as something that you would hear from a classic video game.
+Crescent starts off almost like something that you would hear from a classic video game.
 This track is one of the best as far as setting a certain atmosphere.
-Para Mexer really caught me off guard with it’s use of Spanish guitar.
+Para Mexer really caught me off guard with its use of Spanish guitar.
 It has this dirty dancing feel to it.
 The album closes on a more classic Animals sound with the stellar Nephele.
 Rounding out what was quite the experience.
 When it’s over you feel satisfied.
 It doesn’t leave you wanting more or wishing you had time back.
 This album felt right, it feels like another notch in the belt of heavy metal.
-Today it’s horizons widened that much more.
+Today its horizons widened that much more.